VishalM21/Nexuschat/README.md

 Now to go http://localhost:3000/

-Enter your name Now open that link in another tab and Enter name and message each other you can join more people by opening that link
+Enter your name Now open that link in another tab and Enter name and message each other you can join more people buy opening that link